 Squirrels can run pretty fast.
 Squirrels can Get up to a speed of about 20 miles per hour.

 Squirrels consume up to 2 pounds of food each week.
-Attic Squirrels' diets consist of nuts, acorns, bird seed, bird eggs, mushrooms, corn, wheat, insects, garbage, and berries.
-Attic Squirrels scent mark their food before the Squirrels hide the food for the winter.
+Squirrels in Attic' diets consist of nuts, acorns, bird seed, bird eggs, mushrooms, corn, wheat, insects, garbage, and berries.
+Squirrels in Attic scent mark their food before the Squirrels hide the food for the winter.

 Squirrels have double-jointed back legs.
 This aids Squirrels in the Squirrels ability to run up and down trees quickly.